myIR, payments and more

 Who is affected and when

 If your income is taxed at the company rate then you'll be affected by the change.
-See Taxing companies to see if this applies to you.
 The change takes effect from the start of your business's 2012 income year.
 For most, this is from 1 April 2011.

 What aspects of your tax are affected

 - calculation of income tax (including provisional tax)

 - the rate of other tax types that are based on or linked to the company tax rate.